|American Computer Science League - How ACSL Works|

 4. The team advisor will administer the short answer test and score the results.
 One point is awarded for each answer that matches the ACSL solution.
-The time limit is 30 minutes for the Senior, Intermediate and Junior tests.
+The time limit is 30 minutes for the Senior, Intermediate Junior and Elementary tests.
 The time limit is 50 minutes for the Classroom division test.
 The only materials allowed for the short answer tests are plain paper and a writing implement.
 Calculators are not allowed.

 SCORING THE RESULTS

-1. A students score is the sum of his/her scores on the short answer test and the programming problem.
+1. A student's score is the sum of his/her scores on the short answer test and the programming problem.
 A maximum score for any one student is 10 points ( 5 + 5).